LATAM Cargo Chile

 LATAM Cargo Chile (formerly LAN Cargo S.A.) is a cargo airline based in Santiago, Chile and the freight subsidiary of the LATAM Airlines Group.
 It is operating cargo flights within South America, to Europe and North America from its hubs at Miami International Airport and Arturo Merino Benítez International Airport.

 It is a sister company of LATAM Cargo Brasil and LATAM Cargo Colombia.

 History

 The airline was formed on May 22, 1970, after the cargo and passenger business of LAN-Chile was separated.

 In 1998, it was based on the original cargo divisions of LAN-Chile, Ladeco, and Fast Air Carrier.
 It also worked closely with the other cargo airlines in the group like ABSA Cargo Airline, Florida West International Airways and Mas Air.
 LAN Cargo was rebranded to LATAM Cargo Chile as part of the merger of its parent LAN Airlines with TAM Linhas Aéreas to form LATAM Airlines Group during 2016.

 During the global COVID-19 pandemic, the airline flew numerous additional routes on an ad-hoc basis, especially in May 2020 and after.

+On 26 May 2020, LATAM filed for Chapter 11 bankruptcy in the United States due to economic problems attributed to the impact of the COVID-19 pandemic on aviation, although they are currently operating and have been negotiating terms.
+In August, the company announced its second-quarter results, projecting improved operational prospects.